axol-io/ansible-ephemery/docs/PRD/PROJECT_MANAGEMENT/IMPLEMENTATION_PROGRESS.md

 This implementation represents a significant enhancement to the validator monitoring capabilities, enabling operators to make data-driven decisions based on historical trends and performance patterns, rather than just real-time monitoring.

+### Shell Script and Testing Framework Improvements (March 2025)

+Significant progress has been made on improving shell script reliability and the testing framework:

+1. **Shell Script Syntax and Error Handling Improvements**
+   - Fixed critical syntax errors in shell scripts such as incorrectly closed function blocks
+   - Addressed "fi can only be used to end an if" errors in multiple scripts
+   - Fixed variable declaration conflicts between common.sh and test_utils.sh
+   - Added proper version information to all script headers
+   - Improved error handling in scripts with consistent setup_error_handling usage

+2. **Testing Framework Enhancements**
+   - Fixed the test_reset_mechanism.sh script to correctly detect network resets
+   - Modified ephemery_retention.sh to support test mode with custom test directories
+   - Added flexible color variable handling to prevent readonly variable conflicts
+   - Added compatibility for test scripts running on macOS
+   - Implemented test environment isolation to prevent interference with real deployment

+3. **Pre-commit Integration**
+   - Enhanced pre-commit hooks to identify shell script issues
+   - Created fix_shell_scripts.sh to automate common syntax error corrections
+   - Added fix_sc2155_warnings.sh to address ShellCheck SC2155 warnings about unsafe variable assignments
+   - Improved testing to capture syntax errors earlier in the development process

 ## Implementation Status of Priority Items

 The following table summarizes the current implementation status of priority items from the roadmap: